0xDBFB7/ionprinter/documents/bugs.md

 (*x).

 Then everything feels like an atomic operation on a base.

-Perhaps there's some performance cost, but if you're working with pointers it's almost certainly nothing anyhow.
+Perhaps there's some performance cost, but if you're working with pointers it's certainly irrelevant anyhow.

+I like it!
+You might not, though, and that's fine.